rileyjmurray/sageopt/_sources/documentation/sageopt.rst.txt

     are restricted.

  2. A high-level modeling interface (called "coniclifts") for convex optimization problems.
-    This interface includes native primal and dual "SAGE constraints."
+    This interface includes primal and dual "SAGE constraints."

 Sageopt then takes these two components, and defines various functions to reduce user's barrier to entry in working with SAGE relaxations.